 Immunization requirements are generally based on the current recommendations of the Centers for Disease Control (CDC) for health-care workers and the Advisory Committee on Immunization Practices (ACIP).
 Clinical agencies may have additional health clearance and immunization requirements beyond the current recommendations outlined by the CDC or College policy.
+The College has identified a standard immunization policy but reserves the right to require additional healthcare clearance assessment, documentation, immunization, and serology testing at any point throughout the enrollment of the program.
 In addition, immunizations and health requirements may change without notice and students may be required to provide verifiable documentation of their ability to meet new requirements.
 Students may be responsible for the cost of any additional requirements.